-The company has granted an indemnity to each of its directors against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
+The Company has granted an indemnity to each of its directors against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
 Such qualifying third party indemnity remains in force as at the date of approving the Directors' Report.
-The indemnity is controlled and paid centrally by the ultimate parent company (Wal-Mart Stores, Inc).
+The insurance is controlled and paid centrally by the ultimate parent company.